GRV96/PyPDF2_Fields/README.md

 Sets the value of text fields, checkboxes and radio button groups.
 This function uses instances of class `RadioBtnGroup`, which is also included in this library.

+See usage example `demo_update_fields.py` in the source code repository.